ito-soft-design/ambient_iot/README.md

     # with specific range
     client.read start:Time.new(2018, 4, 20), end:Time.new(2018, 4, 26)

-    # with number
+    # with number of data
-    client.read n:1
+    client.read n:1, step:5

 ### Getting a channel information and recent updated data